FFmpeg/FFV1/ffv1.md

 ```
 Figure: A depiction of how relatively positioned Samples are referenced within this document. {#figureRelativeSampleNames}

-The labels for these relative Samples are made of the first letters of the words Top, Left and Right.
+The labels for these relative Samples are made of the first letters of the words Top, Left, and Right.

 ## Median Predictor